Community Partnership Committees

 About the Committees

 In 2022, Friends developed two committees, the Pulling Together Committee (PTC) and the Community Connections Committee (C3).
 These committees are comprised of Indigenous and BIPOC community leaders, creatives, organizers, and individuals, respectively.
 In 2024, we launched a third, Accessibility Advisory Committee (AAC), representing experts with lived and professional experience working with disability communities.
-These citizen advisory committees provide recommendations and feedback in support of Friends’ inclusion and racial equity impact.
+These citizen advisory committees play a vital role to ensure Waterfront Park is a vibrant and inclusive community space for building connections, meaningful experiences, and fostering belonging.

 As we approach the completion of Waterfront Park in 2025 and consider our ongoing role as Friends, there is a critical need for centering community voices in our strategic visioning and planning processes.
 This emphasis is vital to ensuring that all communities, particularly those that have been historically excluded, have access to enjoyable cultural and recreational opportunities that Waterfront Park has to offer.
 The committees have been instrumental in our community engagement endeavors, serving as a cornerstone in our efforts to learn and foster a shared ethos of belonging and inclusivity.